Skip to main content

 C. Notice of Decision (NoD)

-On receipt of your signed slip from the NoD or after 28 days have elapsed from the date on your NoD you are registered under the Care Standards Act 2000.
+On receipt of your signed slip from the NoD or after 28 days have elapsed from the date on your NoD you are registered under the Care Standards Act 2000 and can start providing your service.

 D. Appeals